Currently, there are 9 functions associated with the

 )

-#> Simple feature collection with 25 features and 4 fields
+#> K-means being performed on 3 layers with 25 centers.#> Simple feature collection with 25 features and 4 fields

 #> Geometry type: POINT